-I am the Operations Finance Director and I’ve been here for seven years.
+I am the Operations Finance Director and I’ve been at Lyric since 2013.
 In this recently created position, I deal with all the financial aspects of the artistic and technical departments, which includes budgeting, financial reporting and payroll for the stage crew, scenic artists, wardrobe, and wigs/makeup staff.
 I also negotiate rental contracts for our productions going to other opera companies and handle the travel and scheduling logistics around that process.

 What led you to work at Lyric?